isomerpages/moe-sls/_teacher-user-guide/Plan/(A1) Access Planner (New).md

 </ol>
 <img style="width: 100%;" src="/images/2Teacher/P-Calendar.png"><br>
 <u><img style="width:1.5rem; display: inline;" src="/images/Icons/Bulb32.svg"> Did You Know</u>:
-<p>The <strong>Assignments Due</strong> subpage of the Planner will only appear if there are assignments due today or in the next 3 days.</p>
+<p>Assignment cards will appear under day view if there are assignments due today or in the&nbsp;next&nbsp;3&nbsp;days.</p>
 <h3>Import Events </h3>
 <hr>
 <p>You may import other calendars by clicking <strong>Import</strong>.
 Then upload your calendar file and click <strong>Upload</strong> to proceed.</p>